ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A client must initially know the following:

-* The identity of an oblivious encapsulation resource.
-This might include some information about what oblivious target resources the oblivious encapsulation resource supports.
+* The identity of an Oblivious Gateway Resource.
+This might include some information about what oblivious target resources the Oblivious Gateway resource supports.

-* The details of an HPKE public key that the oblivious encapsulation resource accepts, including an identifier for that key and the HPKE algorithms that are used with that key.
+* The details of an HPKE public key that the Oblivious Gateway Resource accepts, including an identifier for that key and the HPKE algorithms that are used with that key.

-* The identity of an oblivious proxy resource that will accept proxy requests carrying an encapsulated request body and forward these request bodies to a single oblivious encapsulation resource.
-See {{proxy-state}} for more information about the mapping between oblivious proxy and oblivious encapsulation resources.
+* The identity of an Oblivious Relay Resource that will accept proxy requests carrying an encapsulated request body and forward these request bodies to a single Oblivious Gateway Resource.
+See {{proxy-state}} for more information about the mapping between Oblivious Relay and oblivious encapsulation resources.

 This information allows the client to make a request of an oblivious target